Unfortunately I am unable to travel far from Widnes. What is the rationale as to why all Widnes conveyancers aren't included on all lender panels?

 Some leases for properties in Widnes do contain a provision to say that subletting is only allowed with permission.
 The landlord cannot unreasonably refuse but, in such cases, they would need to review references.
 Experience suggests that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting permission.

-I invested in buying a basement flat in Widnes, conveyancing was carried out 9 years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Equivalent flats in Widnes with over 90 years remaining are worth £260,000.
-The average or mid-range amount of ground rent is £50 per annum.
-The lease expires on 21st October 2094
+I inherited a 1st floor flat in Widnes, conveyancing having been completed in 2009.
+Can you work out an approximate cost of a lease extension?
+Equivalent flats in Widnes with over 90 years remaining are worth £202,000.
+The average or mid-range amount of ground rent is £55 invoiced annually.
+The lease comes to an end on 21st October 2075

-The figure above a general guide to costs for renewing a lease, but we are not able to supply the actual costs in the absence of comprehensive investigations.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
 You should not use this information in tribunal or court proceedings.
-There are no doubt additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information before getting professional advice.
+There may be other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information before getting professional advice.